Chorus/DynamicsDocs/docs/CRM/Opportunity.md

 3. Role Pending
 4. Completed

-A practitioner opportunity is created at the "Prospect" stage.
+A practitioner opportunity is created at the 'Prospect' stage.

-Once an application has been sent to the practitioner to complete, enter the Application Sent Date and click 'Next Stage' to move the opportunity to the "Application Pending" stage.
+Once an application has been sent to the practitioner to complete, enter the Application Sent Date and click 'Next Stage' to move the opportunity to the 'Application Pending' stage.

 Once the application has been received and approved, the practitioner's qualifications should be entered before completing the opportunity.
-Select one of the practitioner's qualifications on the "Role Pending" stage and click 'Next Stage' to complete the opportunity.
+Select one of the practitioner's qualifications on the 'Role Pending' stage and click 'Next Stage' to complete the opportunity.

 ## Search Opportunities